Medical Laboratory Assistant

 Amount of Education Required for Careers Related to Medical Laboratory Assistant

-Some careers associated with clinical/medical laboratory assistant require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with clinical/medical laboratory assistant may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||2.8%|